FoNDUE-HTR/FONDUE-MLT-CAT/README.md

-# Datasets for catalogs OCR and segmentation
+# Datasets for catalogs HTR and Layout Analysis

 ## Description